Citizens United (organization): Positions and advocacy

 The group has produced a film criticizing the United Nations.

 Trump administration

 In 2016, the Donald Trump presidential campaign enlisted Citizens United President David Bossie as deputy campaign manager.
 During the campaign, Bossie made regular television appearances on behalf of the Trump campaign.
 Bossie is a close friend and longtime acquaintance of Trump administration officials Steve Bannon and Kellyanne Conway, having introduced Bannon to Trump in 2011.

 Documentaries

-Citizens United has released 25 documentaries including:
+Citizens United has released 25 documentaries.
+These include: